Not A Retinol Fan? This Dermalogica Retinol Serum Will Make You One!

 /dīˈnamik/ a force that stimulates change or progress within a system or process

-If you’re a seasoned Retinol user, the benchmark for being impressed by all the anti-aging launches is likely set very high.
-In the many years of my obsession with skincare, I’ve learned to navigate around the variety of Vitamin A derivatives by setting realistic expectations and being a diligent user.
-I “listen” to my skin because not everything works for everyone.
-Developing a sequence that is a solid and effective skincare routine usually involves at least a handful of tweaks and tries.
+If you are a seasoned retinol user, the bar for being impressed by an anti-aging launch is set high.
+Over years of obsessing about skincare, I have learned to navigate the vitamin A derivatives by setting realistic expectations and being a diligent user.
+I listen to my skin, because not everything works for everyone.
+Building a routine that actually holds together usually takes a handful of tweaks and tries.

-Unlike the previous reincarnation that included a buffer cream, the new Dynamic Skin Retinol Serum is a lightweight, lotion-like formula that is to be applied exclusively during your PM regimen.
-And while definitely potent, it is also safe to use every night– I’d add, depending on your skin type and sensitivity.
-Personally, my combination skin handles actives very well, so I haven't had problems with a nightly application.
-I also choose to take the weekends off, which is when I use overnight resurfacing products, such as Glycolic Acid leave-on treatments, etc.
+Unlike the earlier version that paired with a buffer cream, the Dynamic Skin Retinol Serum is a lightweight, lotion-like formula for nighttime only.
+It is potent but safe for nightly use, depending on your skin type and sensitivity.
+My combination skin handles actives well, so nightly works for me.
+I still take weekends off, when I switch to an overnight resurfacing glycolic leave-on instead.

 What’s in it?